MoGERNN: An Inductive Traffic Predictor for Unobserved Locations: Numerical Experiments

 3) Replace MoGE with Single Graph Expert: To further investigate the role of multiple graph experts in the MoGE module, we conducted experiments retaining only one expert at a time.
-As shown in \cref{tab:ablation}, the weighted-mean expert delivers the best performance for AAS predictions, whereas the max-pooling expert excels in VS predictions.
-MoGERNN, leveraging the strengths of multiple graphs experts, achieves superior performance in both AAS and VS than single graph expert.
-The only exception is in AAS predictions, where there is a slight increase (2.5\%) in MAE compared to the best weighted-mean expert.
-This confirms the importance of multi-space aggregators in the FUNDS problem.
+In this ablation setting, the model degenerates to a static graph structure without the ability to dynamically combine different spatial aggregation patterns.
+As shown in Table 6, the weighted-mean expert delivers the best performance for AAS predictions, whereas the max-pooling expert excels in VS predictions.
+MoGERNN, leveraging the strengths of multiple graph experts, achieves superior performance in both AAS and VS than a single graph expert.
+This confirms the importance of multi-graph message aggregators in the iFun problem.

 4) Replace Sparse Gating With Average Sums: To validate the efficacy of using sparse gating networks, we replaced them with simple averaging.
-While averaging provided some improvement in AAS, it resulted in a noticeable decline in VS predictions compared to the max-pooling expert.
+While average sum provides some improvement in AAS, it resulted in a noticeable decline in VS predictions compared to the max-pooling expert.
 In contrast, MoGERNN with sparse gating improved performance in both metrics.
-Although the MAPE for AAS with sparse gating was slightly higher than the average approach (-1\%), the VS prediction error decreased by 5.4\%, 10.57\% and 8.45\% in MAPE, MAE and RMSE, respectively.
+Although the MAPE for AAS with sparse gating was slightly higher than the average sum approach (-2.8\% in MAPE), the VS prediction error decreased by 5.9\%, 12.2\% and 9.0\% in MAPE, MAE and RMSE, respectively.
 This experiment confirms that there is value in designing advanced methods for integrating multi-graph experts.